“We provide crucial help for sexually abused children”: An Interview with Moden Yi from Action Pour Les Enfants (APLE) Cambodia

 What changes have you seen in the last few years?
 Are numbers of cases increasing or decreasing?
 Are the offenders more careful?
 Do you notice a difference in Cambodian society?

 I have seen a lot of changes over the last few years.
 APLE is working with the police and government since 2003 and personally, I started to work with APLE in 2006.
 Before my time at APLE I worked in different restaurants, hotels and guesthouses.
 There, I saw almost every day that tourists were going in and out with local children.
 We reported this to the owner of the business, because at this time, as working staff of the business, our hands were tied and we could not do anything else.
 However, the owners did not care, they just wanted to make money.
 They said: “That is their business, not my business.
 My business is to get the money from the customers, take care of them, it is fine.”
 Furthermore, the law enforcement was terrible.
-For example, the Anti-Human Trafficking and Juvenile Protection Department did not even believe that child abuse was happening to male children.
+For example, some relevant actors could not even believe that abuse was happening also to male children.
 The hospitals conducted no medical examination for abused boys.
 Only after they started working with us, they realised the importance of protecting children and that we can help them.

 Nowadays this is much improved.
 In addition to the the police, we are working with more law enforcement as well as the Ministry of Interior.
 In 2007 for example, there was a case involving a Russian billionaire who abused more than 20 children.
 He bought motorbikes, cars, land and houses for the children to keep them quiet.
 It was with this huge case that particularly the police cooperation started to become really good.